-It started with taking Mr 15 out for a sushi lunch, and when it arrived with another paper napkin, plastic cutlery, straw and bottled water, we thought ‘we don’t need all this stuff’.
+It started with taking Mr 16 out for a sushi lunch, and when it arrived with another paper napkin, plastic cutlery, straw and bottled water, we thought ‘we don’t need all this stuff’.
+We have plenty of perfectly good cutlery at home – just need something to keep it in.

 My mum made me a 10 inch zipper pouch.